 A new life in Christ Jesus

 Nicodemus reminds me of the very hungry caterpillar.
 (Read this part of the book if you have it.
 If not, you can summarize.)
-In Eric Carle’s book "The Very Hungry Caterpillar" is a wonderful book by Eric Carle.
-The story begins with a tiny egg on a leaf in the light of the moon.
+In Eric Carle’s book "The Very Hungry Caterpillar," the story begins with a tiny egg on a leaf in the light of the moon.
 On a Sunday morning, the warm sun came up and--pop!--out of the egg came a very small and very hungry caterpillar.
-He began to eat, and eat, and eat, but he was still hungry.
-Finally, he had eaten so much that he had a stomachache!
+He began to eat and eat and eat, but he was still hungry.
+Finally, he had eaten so much that he had a stomach ache!
 The next day was Sunday again.
 The caterpillar ate through a nice green leaf, and his stomach felt much better.

+And then Jesus said something so amazing and confusing for Nicodemus.
 Jesus answered, "I tell you the truth, unless you are born again, you cannot see the Kingdom of God."

 "What do you mean?" exclaimed Nicodemus.
 "How can a man be born again?"

 Jesus went on to explain to Nicodemus that a person is "born again" when the Spirit of God enters into his heart.
-"Humans can reproduce human life, but the Holy Spirit gives birth to spiritual life.
-So don't be surprised when I say, 'You must be born again.'"
+Humans can reproduce human life, but the Holy Spirit gives birth to spiritual life.
+And that’s what it means to be born again.

 Let’s think about the story of "The Very Hungry Caterpillar."
 When he came out of his cocoon, he was a totally new creation.
 A butterfly!
 That's the way it is when we are born again and let Jesus come into our heart.
 He makes us a new creation!

 Dear God, we praise you that in Jesus we are a new creation; the old has gone, the new has come!
 In Jesus name we pray, amen.